-Regarding pupil numbers the school has not met the expected level of intake of 180 per year for some time, or 150, the size of the school for which a rebuilt school had been planned.
+Regarding pupil numbers the school has not met the level of intake of 150 per year for some time.
 The school is not a small school, but is a half empty school.
 It has a capacity of 1018 pupils; in 2010 it had 95 spare spaces and in 2013, 418.
 As an aside, smaller schools tend to be our poorer performing ones.

-With regard to Southend and Basildon's position, Southend have made it clear that they do not take The Deanes into consideration; so they should not necessarily be taken into account.
+With regard to Southend and Basildon's position, Southend have made it clear that they do not take the Deanes into consideration; so they should not necessarily be taken into account.